SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/index.md

 ## Add search criteria

 The search screen always shows the most relevant criteria for what you are searching for, for example requests or contacts.
 But you can add more criteria yourself.
-Proceed as follows:

 1. Click the **Add criteria** button in the **Criteria** screen.
 A dialog box displays with two empty fields.
 2. In the **Input the label for the field here** field, you can enter a custom name for the field.
 Otherwise the default name will be used.